angristan/awesome-stars/README.md

 ## HTML

+- [lanlanblue/ikea-stock-notifier](https://github.com/lanlanblue/ikea-stock-notifier) - A notifier that lets users subscribe to their favorite IKEA products which are unavailable.
+This notifier will crawl the stock status every hour and notify users immediately once the products are back to the stock.
 - [cloudflare/lol-html](https://github.com/cloudflare/lol-html) - Low output latency streaming HTML parser/rewriter with CSS selector-based API
 - [adityatelange/hugo-PaperMod](https://github.com/adityatelange/hugo-PaperMod) - A fast, clean, responsive Hugo theme.
 - [rustviz/rustviz](https://github.com/rustviz/rustviz) - Interactively Visualizing Ownership and Borrowing for Rust